 Once the instructions have been read the computer controls the lathe to ensure that the parts are produced to the exact specifications.
 In conventional machining, the work is stationary while it is the tool that moves.
 Obviously, due to the nature of the process, the final part to be produced is cylindrical or oblong in shape.

 Another benefit of the process is that unlike CNC Milling, which is another important process, which you can read about here, it offers us the ability to produce multiples of the same component, quickly and from a single piece of material.

 Types of CNC Turning Lathes

-The turning process uses many different types of lathe.
+The turning process uses many different types of lathes.
 Each type is suited to different processes.

-Even though there are many, many types of lathe, the precision metal machining industry uses 4 common types.
+Even though there are many, many types of lathes, the precision metal machining industry uses 4 common types.